fastfn/dendrite/dtable/README.md

 # Dendrite

-Dendrite is a Go package that implements distributed hash table (DTH) based on Chord Protocol.
+Dendrite is a Go package that implements distributed hash table (DHT) based on Chord Protocol.
 Included sub-package 'dtable' is built on top of dendrite and implements distributed in-memory key/value database, with replication and failover support, with query interface to Get() or Set() items with different consistency levels.